Tony Serra: Career

+In 1988 his California license to practice law was suspended for one month and he was placed on five years of probation following an earlier tax-related conviction.

+In 2002, Serra was sanctioned by the State Bar of California for disclosing the addresses and phone numbers of two police witnesses in a court document for Sara Jane Olson’s Los Angeles bombing plot trial.

 In 2003, Serra was awarded the Trial Lawyer of the Year award by the organization Trial Lawyers for Public Justice for his successful litigation of Judi Bari against the FBI.

 In 2004, Serra won an acquittal during a retrial on murder charges for co-defendant Rick Tabish in the death of casino mogul Ted Binion.

+In 2006, Serra's license to practice law in California was suspended for one year, and he was placed on a probationary period for two years, connected to his failure to pay income taxes.

 In 2015, he defended Chinatown crime boss Raymond "Shrimp Boy" Chow.

+In July 2025, after 63 years of law practice, Serra retired at 90 years of age and, on July 1, 2026, his license to practice law in California was suspended and he was placed on involuntary inactive status, including for failure to pay bar fees and noncompliance with continuing education requirements.